JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

     			auto scaling
     			sns
-    		composite alarm: monitor the state of other alarms can be created based on logs
+    		composite alarm: monitor the state of other alarms can be created based on  data

     	EventBridge:
     		schedule cron jobs